Rabee96/CNotes-frontend/README.md

 # CNotes-frontend

-Sure!
-Here's a sample **README.md** file for your project on GitHub:

----

 # Project Name: Notes App

 This project is a **Notes App** built with **Next.js**, **React**, **Zustand**, and **Yup** for form validation.
 The app allows users to create, delete, and view notes with simple CRUD operations.
 It uses Zustand for state management and Yup for validating the note's schema.